Infineon/mtb-example-btsdk-ota-firmware-upgrade/README.md

   - OTA Firmware Upgrade

 ## Instructions
-To use OTA, use the OTA peer applications from the default location if using the IDE: mtb\_shared/wiced\_btsdk/tools/btsdk-peer-apps-ota
-Or if using command-line git clone, it is found in the repo named "btsdk-peer-apps-ota".
+To perform an OTA upgrade, build and download the embedded application, then use the Windows WsOtaUpgrade OTA peer tool.
+When using the IDE on Windows, this tool is located by default in mtb\_shared/wiced\_btsdk/tools/btsdk-peer-apps-ota.
+If the application build environment is a command-line git clone, then the tool is found in the repo named "btsdk-peer-apps-ota".
 See the readme.txt in btsdk-peer-apps-ota folder.
+When launched from the command line, the OTA tool attempts to download the file name provided on the command line.
+If using the Eclipse IDE, the OTA tool can be launched from the Quick Panel.
+In this case the tool is launched via a script that provides the OTA upgrade image file on the command line.
+This script searches for a secure signed upgrade image first, then searches for an unsigned upgrade image.
+The secure signed upgrade image is built when using OTA\_SEC\_FW\_UPGRADE secure OTA build option, otherwise an unsigned image is built.

 ## Application Settings
 - OTA\_SEC\_FW\_UPGRADE